Gilead-BioStats/gsm/tests/testthat/_snaps/Consent_Map_Raw.md

       -- Checking Input Data for `Consent_Map_Raw()` --

-      x the following columns not found in df: rfpen_dt x NA check not run
+      x the following columns not found in df: rfpst_dt x NA check not run
       x Empty Value check not run
       x Unique Column Check not run